jsdclxvi/Reforestation/README.md

-## I went to the doctor today and he told me I had type A blood but it was a type O.
+## What did the beaver say to the tree?
+It's been nice gnawing you.